iremharnak/simonGame/planning.md

   checkPatterns(there has to be userClick and keep track & update the clicks - resets at the end of every turn 1- did user mess up? if yes trigger GameOver(), 2- did they successfully complete? cleartimeout?, cancel the bomb)
 }
 3- is it turn 10 {
-  do they need to go another round or they need to go again? increment the turn value because i
+  do they need to go another round or is it done?

 }
+which one comes first?
+// set the turn after showSequence (turn++);
+// set timeout
+// receive user input

 ## More pseudocode I wrote with the instructor:

 // the computer will compare an element from what's already been generated